No matter your budget or use, we've got the right drive for your Mac.

 There are plenty of choices, too, with compact, portable hard drives designed for use with laptops, and desktop drives with very larger capacities if you really need a lot of storage.
 Some hard drives also provide additional features, such as built-in docks with lots of Thunderbolt and USB ports, or perhaps allowing you to open up the casing of the drive and insert a new drive for an instant upgrade.

-Below are the reviews we’ve got along with general buying advice that explains what you should be looking for.
+Below we rank the best hard drives we have reviewed recently, plus you’ll find general buying advice that explains what you should be looking for.

 The Seagate Ultra Touch is available with either 1TB or 2TB storage.
 It has a stylish design that makes it a good companion for your MacBook, and also offers encryption to provide extra security for your important files and data.

-The Ultra Touch measures 4.5×3.1×0.5 inches (115x78x12 millimeters) and weighs 0.3 pounds (151 grams), so you can easily slip it into a jacket pocket or a bag when you’re traveling.
+The Ultra Touch measures 4.5 x 3.1 x 0.5in (115 x 78 x 12mm) and weighs 0.3 pounds (151 grams), so you can easily slip it into a jacket pocket or a bag when you’re traveling.
 It’s available in either black or white and finished off with a smart woven fabric that makes a nice change from the dull monochrome colors of most hard drives.

 Seagate includes a standard USB 3.0 port on the back of the drive, and a USB 3.0 cable that will work with any Mac or PC, and Seagate also includes a USB-C adapter.